Excis3/excis3.github.io/_posts/2025-04-09-AZURE-SDTO-websites.md

 ---

-## Taking Over an `azurewebsites.net` Application
+## Taking Over an azurewebsites.net Application

-Let’s say you’ve identified a CNAME DNS record pointing to an unclaimed Azure Web App.
+Let’s say you’ve identified a CNAME DNS record pointing to an unclaimed **Azure Web App**.
 In this case, we’ll use:

 - **Domain:** `subdomain.excis3.be`
 - **Azure App:** `sdto-poc-excise.azurewebsites.net`